gravitational/careers/challenges/product/challenge-1.md

 Ask them about the culture, work and life balance, or anything else that you would like to learn about Teleport.

-Before writing the actual code, create a brief design document in Google Docs or markdown in GitHub and share with the team.
+Before writing the actual code, create a brief design document in markdown and share with the team via a GitHub pull request.

 This document should consist of key trade-offs and key design approaches.
 Please avoid writing an overly detailed design document.
-Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.
+Use this document to make sure demonstrate that you've investigated the problem space.
+The team will review your design and provide feedback by commenting on the pull request.

+After the team has approved your design document, you may begin submitting pull requests with the implementation.

-After the submission, prepare the presentation and a demo and schedule a 45 minute demo call with the interview team, present your solution to the audience and answer any questions.
+After the implementation is complete, prepare a presentation and demo and schedule a 45 minute call with the interview team.
+During this call you will present your solution to the audience and answer any questions.

 After the demo, the interview team will assemble and vote using +1, -2 anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2